felipelino/java-hands-on/README.md

 ) WITH compaction = { 'class' :  'LeveledCompactionStrategy'  };
 ```

-*Tip*: Add 2 CQL scripts one to create the Keyspace and other to create the table in the folder `src/main/resources/cql` so you can use them in integration tests.

 ## Spring Boot Initializer

 * [Search 'Spring boot initializer' in Google](https://lmgtfy.com/?q=Spring+Boot+Initializer)